Simulating the deposition of angular momentum by jets in common envelope evolution: Angular momentum by perpendicular jets

 We present the $z$-component (parallel to the orbital angular momentum) of the angular momentum that the jets of the perpendicular simulation deposit to the envelope, $J_z({\rm per})$, by the blue-dashed line in the middle panel of Fig. \ref{fig:J_components_and_mass}.
 In the first $t \simeq 0.16 \yr$ the angular momentum $J_z({\rm per})$ stays zero.
 This further demonstrates that our jet-launching numerical scheme conserves angular momentum.
 At $t \simeq 0.16 \yr$ mass starts to flow out from the sphere $r=1.25 \times 10^{14} \cm$ inside which we sum the envelope angular momentum.
 At this time the stellar angular momentum starts to increase because the mass that leaves that sphere has a negative angular momentum, $J_z({\rm per,out})<0$.
 Namely, the mass that leaves the grid because of the jets-envelope interaction carries angular momentum with an opposite sign to that of the orbital angular momentum.

-We demonstrate this negative-angular momentum outflow in Fig. \ref{fig:envelope_outflow_perp} that presents the density in the plane $z=3 \times 10^{13} \cm$ (parallel to the equatorial plane) at $t=0.3 \yr=0.17 P_{\rm orb}$.
+We demonstrate this negative-angular momentum outflow in Fig. \ref{fig:envelope_outflow_perp} that presents the density and velocity map in the plane $z=3 \times 10^{13} \cm$ (parallel to the equatorial plane) at $t=0.3 \yr=0.17 P_{\rm orb}$.
 Again, the NS starts at $(x,y,z)=(0,4.9\times 10^{13} \cm, 0)$, and moves in this plane counter-clockwise, i.e., it starts to move to the $x<0$ direction.
-Despite the counterclockwise orbital motion we see envelope gas ejected towards regions of $x>0$, i.e., clockwise.
+Despite the counterclockwise orbital motion we see envelope gas ejected towards regions of $x>0$, i.e., clockwise (green zone extending to the upper right).
 In total, the ejected gas carries negative angular momentum and the jets spins-up the RSG envelope in the same direction as the orbital angular momentum, at least at early times.

 At the end of the simulation the rate of angular momentum deposition almost vanishes $\dot J_z({\rm per}) \simeq 0$.
 By that time the jets interaction with the envelope has deposited a total of $J_z ({\rm per}) \simeq 2 \times 10^{53} \g \cm^2 \s^{-1}$.
-We can compare this value to the total angular momentum of the binary system at the beginning of our simulation at $a=700 R_\odot$, $J_z ({\rm orb,700}) \simeq 7.3 \times 10^{53} \g \cm^2 \s^{-1}$, or at the onset of the CEE at $a=R_{\rm RSG}=881 R_\odot$, $J_z ({\rm orb,881}) = 8.5 \times 10^{53} \g \cm^2 \s^{-1}$.
+We can compare this value to the total angular momentum of the binary system at the beginning of our simulation at $a=700 R_\odot=4.9 \times 10^{13} \cm$, $J_z ({\rm orb,700}) \simeq 7.3 \times 10^{53} \g \cm^2 \s^{-1}$, or at the onset of the CEE at $a=R_{\rm RSG}=881 R_\odot = 6.13 \times 10^{13} \cm$, $J_z ({\rm orb,881}) = 8.5 \times 10^{53} \g \cm^2 \s^{-1}$.
 Namely, $J_z ({\rm per}) \simeq 0.25 J_z ({\rm orb})$.

 In the upper panel of Fig. \ref{fig:EnvelopeRotation} we present the velocity map in the plane $z=3 \times 10^{12} \cm$ at $t=2.25 P_{\rm orb}$, i.e., the same plane and time of the lower-left panel of Fig. \ref{fig:Dens_no_tilt}, but only of the inner region of this plane.
 Colour-coding gives the magnitude of the velocity and the arrows represent the velocity direction.
 We can note the global counterclockwise rotation of this region, although some small regions might have a clockwise sense of rotation.